Junior Ranger Program

 Pick up a free Junior Ranger Journal for your child when you visit a state park.
 Complete a certain number of activities (depending on her age) to earn a Junior Ranger pin.
-Complete a journal for each park–the activities are the same, but your child’s experiences will be different!
+Complete a journal for each park–the activities are the same, but your child’s experiences will differ because each park is unique.

 Children will observe wildlife, create nature art, learn to stay safe outside, and much more.
 The journals are for kids 6 to 12 years old.

 Teachers, bring your class to the park for a nature field trip!
 Call a state park near you to arrange a program.
 Field trips to state parks are free, but they must be set up in advance.
 (Download the TEKS alignment.)

 More than 50 of our parks have Junior Ranger Explorer Packs at park headquarters.
 Borrow one for the kids in your group on your next park visit!

 Each backpack comes with a pair of binoculars and a magnifying glass; an animal tracking key and guides to flowers, birds, butterflies, trees, rocks, wildflowers and plants; and pencil, crayons and watercolors along with a journal and sketchbook.